Motorcycle engine: Electric

+Hydrogen

+The joint four manufacture introducing one of first H2-based IC Engine for motorcycle.

 Diesel

 Only very small numbers of diesel engined motorcycles have ever been built.
 The improved fuel efficiency is offset by the increased weight, reduced acceleration and potential difficulty of starting, at least in colder climates.
 Enfield India built a few from 1965 onwards but is no longer doing so.
 In November 2006, the Dutch company E.V.A.
 Products BV Holland announced their first diesel-powered motorcycle, its Track T-800CDI, using an 800 cc three-cylinder Daimler Chrysler diesel engine.

 Several armies are moving to an all-diesel engine fleet to reduce the fire risks of gasoline and the need to provide two different fuels.
 This includes their dispatch riders as well, encouraging the market for diesel motorcycles.
 Interest in biofuels is also likely to encourage future developments for small Diesels.

 Diesels are also available in both two- and four-stroke versions.

 Engine cooling

 Liquid

 Liquid-cooled motorcycles have a radiator, similar to the radiator on a car, which is the primary way their heat is dispersed.
 Coolant is constantly circulated between this radiator and the cylinders when the engine is running.
 While most off-road motorcycles have no radiator fan and rely on air flowing over the radiators from the forward motion of the motorcycle, many road motorcycles have a small fan attached to the radiator which is controlled by a thermostat.
 Some off-road motorcycles are liquid-cooled, and anti-dirt protection is attached to the radiator.
 The cooling effect of this fan is enough to prevent the engine overheating in most conditions, so liquid-cooled bikes are safe to use in a city, where traffic may frequently be at a standstill.

 Emissions regulations and the market demand for maximum power are driving the motorcycle industry to liquid-cooling for most motorcycles.
 Even Harley-Davidson, a strong advocate of air-cooled motors, has recently added water cooling to the heads of their V-twin motors in their large touring models, with the radiators being hidden in the lower leg fairings.
 The Harley-Davidson Street 500, Street 750, and two V-Rod models have 60° V-twins that are fully water cooled, as opposed to the traditional air-cooled 45° V-twins.